-The average cost of Maine homeowners insurance is $982 per year for a policy with $250,000 in dwelling coverage.
-For comparison, the national annual average cost of homeowners insurance is $1,477.
+The average cost of Maine homeowners insurance is $956 per year for $250,000 dwelling coverage.
+For comparison, the national annual average cost of homeowners insurance is $1,312.

-Although the average cost of home insurance in Maine is lower than the national average, Mainers do pay more for insurance than homeowners in surrounding states.
-Homeowners in New Hampshire, for example, pay an average annual premium of $709 per year, and homeowners in Vermont pay just $681 per year.
+Although the average cost of Maine home insurance is lower than the national average, Mainers do pay more than homeowners in surrounding states.
+Homeowners in New Hampshire, for example, pay an average annual premium of $724 per year, and homeowners in Vermont pay just $686 per year.
 This could be because much of Maine is forested and relatively remote.
 According to a local headline, Maine is becoming increasingly at risk for wildfires, which can cause severe damage to homes.

 When shopping for homeowners insurance, it is important to consider your state’s climate, since many common homeowners insurance claims are related to weather.
 Maine’s climate is mostly known for high winds, rain and humidity.